High School Dual Credit

 *pre-requisite course, AP score, or placement test required

-College Credits: A student can earn 5 academic college credits for achieving a grade of at least a D. However if a student achieves a grade of at least a B, students can receive credit for previously completed work.
+COLLEGE CREDITS in World Languages - A student can earn 5 academic college credits for achieving a grade of at least a D. However if a student achieves a grade of at least a B, students can receive credit for previously completed work.
 For example, a student who earns 5 credits for 4th-semester language will also earn 11 retroactive credits for 1st semester, 2nd semester, and 3rd semester.
 Consequently, a BCHS or BEHS student who achieves a grade of at least a B in a CAPP language can attend a University of Wisconsin school (or Minnesota school) and receive 16 total credits or 21 credits after completing Spanish VI.
-Chinese students receive 8 retro credits for a total of 13 credits.

 Requirements